Aveling-Barford: Public company

+For the first year, it had to pay a large amount of excess profits tax (EPT).

+The jointing system had been developed on German autobahns in the late 1930s.

 In the 1930s it made cooling equipment for dairy farms, and cooking equipment for hotels, hospitals, and canteens.
 It became a public company on 29 June 1937.
 At this time it claimed to make 75% of the road rollers in Britain, and world leaders in their field.

 Edward Barford (23 April 1898 – 11 July 1979) became the chairman of the company from 1933, remaining until 1968.
-It began making its first earth moving equipment – the Aveling Dumper.
+It began making its first earth moving equipment – the Aveling Dumper; the 12-ton Aveling Dumper was developed in 1938.
+Wieland joints in concrete roads was licensed as exclusive to the company, in England.

 During the Second World War the company made Bren Gun Carriers, shell fuse caps and the Loyd Carrier.

 The company also made calfdozers (small bulldozers).
 From April 1946 two subsidiary companies were formed – Barford Developments Ltd and Barford (Agricultural) Ltd. On 17 September 1946 a new factory in Newcastle upon Tyne was opened.

+In 1949 it came to an agreement with Austin-Western Inc. of Aurora, Illinois to make their motor graders under licence, known as the Aveling-Austin motor grader.

+In the early 1950s, 70% of equipment was being exported.
+It bought Goodwin Barsby of Leicester in 1954, which made 'Autobatch' asphalt plants.

+It bought Hoveringham Engineering in July 1961, which made structural steelwork, and sand and gravel plants, being known as Invicta Bridge and Engineering from May 1965.

+54 A-B 30-ton SN vehicles built stage 1 of the Aswan Dam, in Egypt, in the early 1960s.

+It won the Queen's Award to Industry in April 1967.
+It won the same award for Export in April 1972.
+The company had a turnover of £15m and was Britain's largest manufacturer of construction equipment.
+The US had a smaller number of construction equipment manufacturers, largely led by Caterpillar and Euclid.
+In the 1960s, Caterpillar had two large European plants in Gosselies in Belgium, and Grenoble in France.